-Here is a list of top 7 TED talks you have to watch about bad decisions, math, data visualization, big data, insights, open data, international aid and open source government.
+Here is a list of 7 TED talks you have to watch about behaviour, data analytics, predictive analytics, data visualization, big data, insights, open data, international aid and open source government.

 It's hard to go a day without hearing the word 'data'.
 We rely on data on a daily basis in all industries; media, education, technology, retail etc. We are all getting excited about the possibility of what data can do.
 We know the buzzwords; Analytics, Big Data, Data Visualisation and Data Science!
 But at the root of these buzzwords is the need for visible, authoritative, consistent data that we can rely on to gain insights to support missions and goals.